moriyama/shim-review/README.md

 -------------------------------------------------------------------------------
 ### Who is the secondary contact for security updates, etc.?
 -------------------------------------------------------------------------------
-- Name:
+- Name: Yuki HOSHINO
-- Position:
+- Position: Principal Engineer
-- Email address:
+- Email address: yuki.hoshino@miraclelinux.com
-- PGP key fingerprint:
+- PGP key fingerprint: `EE67 AEA5 A962 2B47 B469  5C27 AEC5 7E02 7A2A FEA6` ( [yuki_hoshino_AEC57E027A2AFEA6.pub](yuki_hoshino_AEC57E027A2AFEA6.pub) )

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably